 Pennsylvanians can often face many barriers to HIV prevention and care services.
-The jurisdiction and the HPG have identified a number of barriers affecting testing and care in Pennsylvania based on the SCSN from 2012, epidemiological data and the coordinated needs assessment process.
+The jurisdiction and the HPG have identified several barriers affecting testing and care in Pennsylvania based on the SCSN from 2012, epidemiological data and the coordinated needs assessment process.
 In addition to specific barriers in the targeted risk groups discussed above, general barriers to HIV prevention and care include:

-- a) Social and structural barriers - i.
+a) Social and structural barriers

+- i.
 Poverty - ii.
 Stigma related to sexuality, HIV, drug use, and mental health within larger community and within healthcare settings - iii.
-Aging populations and people with disabilities are often not offered HIV testing nor considered to be at risk. - b) Federal, state, or local legislative/policy barriers - i.
-Citizenship disclosure, undocumented status as a barrier to gaining healthcare coverage lack of knowledge on the part of undocumented clients to access Ryan White care without being deported - ii.
+Aging populations and people with disabilities are often not offered HIV testing nor considered to be at risk.

+b) Federal, state, or local legislative/policy barriers

+- i.
+Citizenship disclosure, undocumented status is a barrier to gaining healthcare coverage.
+Lack of knowledge on the part of undocumented clients to access Ryan White care without being deported is also a barrier to gaining healthcare coverage. - ii.
 Requirements for sexual health education in public schools are too broad and are at the discretion of local school districts/boards. - iii.
 State laws create barriers to implementation of syringe services programs. - iv.
-Lack of complete CD4 and Viral Load reporting. - v.
-Limited data sharing across state agencies and within agencies. - c) Health department barriers - i.
+Lack of complete CD4 and viral load reporting. - v.
+Limited data sharing across state agencies and within agencies.

+c) Health department barriers

+- i.
 There is a need to enhance cultural competency. - ii.
 Time (when services are offered, especially for youth). - iii.
-Lack of integrated data systems.

-- iv.
-Lack of comprehensive and consistent data elements specific to gender. - d) Program barriers - i.
+Lack of integrated data systems. - iv.
+Lack of comprehensive and consistent data elements specific to gender.

+d) Program barriers

+- i.
 There is a need to enhance cultural competency. - ii.
 Not enough physicians that specialize in primary care and HIV Care - iii.
-Lack of integrated data systems. - e) Service provider barriers - i.
+Lack of integrated data systems.

+e) Service provider barriers

+- i.
 Several stakeholders are not involved with planning for HIV services and need to be involved in order to address gaps in components of HIV prevention and care more effectively including youth, consumers of color and undocumented individuals. - ii.
-There is a shortage of primary care physicians and HIV specialists throughout the State, especially in rural areas. - iii.
+There is a shortage of primary care physicians and HIV specialists throughout the state, especially in rural areas.

+- iii.
 There is a shortage of dental care providers trained in serving HIV positive clients throughout the state, especially in rural areas. - iv.
 Lack of communication between doctors and continuity of care between medical disciplines. - v.
 Delay of treatment or not receiving medical care in a timely manner due provider shortage and busy schedules - vi.
-There is a need to enhance cultural competency. - f) Client barriers - i.
+There is a need to enhance cultural competency.

+f) Client barriers

+- i.
 Literacy (educational and medical) - ii.
 Lack of awareness of the healthcare system and how to gain the necessary healthcare coverage and system supports - iii.
 Transportation related to a lack of HIV clinicians/specialists in the state; complexity of transportation systems including limitations of county transportation systems to cross county/regional lines, a lack of transportation funding. - iv.
 Poverty and daily living needs, including access to food - v.
 Housing instability/homelessness - vi.
 Time (when services are offered) - vii.
-Stigma in community and in healthcare settings- sexuality, gender identity, HIV status, IDU, and mental health.
+Stigma in community and in healthcare settings-sexuality, gender identity, HIV status, PWID, and mental health.
 This includes fear associated with getting tested and getting treatment, psychological denial of the disease and intimidation and isolation from the disease. - viii.
-Mental health and substance abuse which impact perception of status, housing stability, personal behavior, delay of treatment, and retention in care.
+Mental health and substance abuse which impact perception of status, housing stability, personal behavior, delay of treatment, and retention in care. - ix.
+Client fear of HIV criminalization and/or their HIV status becoming public